-7. Connect the duct work to the furnace.
-See Outline Drawing (pages 5&6) for supply and return duct size and location.
+- 7. Connect the duct work to the furnace.
+See Outline Drawing (pages 5-6) for supply and return duct size and location.
 Flexible duct connectors are recommended to connect both supply and return air ducts to the furnace.

-If only the front of the furnace is accessible, it is recommended that both supply and return air plenums are removable.

-8. When replacing a furnace, old duct work should be cleaned out.
+If only the forms of the furnace is accessible, it is - If only the front of the furnace is accessible, it is recommended that both supply and return air plenums are removable. - 8.
+When replacing a furnace, old duct work should be cleaned out.
 Thin cloths should be placed over the registers and the furnace fan should be run for 10 minutes.
 Don't forget to remove the cloths before you start the furnace.